BardisRenos/AtosTest/README.md

 ### Data Model

-The Model part is the representation the database table schema into Java coding.
-Setting the attributes of the User object witch corrensponds with the Users database table schema attributes.
+The Model part is the representation of the database table schema in Java coding.
+Setting the attributes of the User object which corresponds with the Users database table schema attributes.

-The `@Document` corrensopnd to the database table name.
+The `@Document` corresponds to the database table name.
 Also, the `@Data` is the annotation that helps a developer to interact with the database's entities.

 ```java
 @Data